Coverage-Aware Web Crawling for Domain-Specific Supplier Discovery via a Web--Knowledge--Web Pipeline: Results and Analysis

 \subsection{Discovery Performance}

-Table~\ref{tab:main_results} reports entity discovery results against our curated ground truth of ${\sim}200$ semiconductor equipment companies.
-All methods use the same 213-page crawl budget and the same LLM extraction pipeline; they differ only in crawl strategy.
-The W$\to$K$\to$W pipeline runs for 5 iterations.
+Table~\ref{tab:main_results} reports entity discovery results against our curated ground truth of 195 semiconductor equipment companies.
+All baselines use a 213-page budget; the W$\to$K$\to$W pipeline uses only 144 pages across 5 iterations.
+All methods share the same LLM extraction pipeline; they differ only in crawl strategy.